coffee grinders icon

 Force Needed to Turn the Handle

 All manual coffee grinders require some physical force to use.
-Although, generally, it isn’t a lot of force.
-But it does still require you to hold something stable and turn a handle for around a minute or so.
+Although it isn’t usually a lot of force, you must be able to hold something stable and turn a handle for around a minute or so.

 If you have arthritis or any kind of pain or weakness in your arms or shoulders, a hand grinder may be painful and difficult to use.
 And coffee is definitely not worth that.
-Especially when there are good alternatives out there.
+Especially when there are good electric alternatives out there like the Rancilio Rocky or Breville Smart Grinder Pro.

 What Style of Coffee are you Brewing?

-Many manual coffee grinders perform better at either the finer end or the coarser end of the spectrum.
+Different brewing methods call for different grind sizes.
+And many manual coffee grinders perform best at either the finer or coarser end of the spectrum, rarely both.

-So, to make the coffee brewing process smoother and create better-tasting coffee, look for a manual grinder that is more suited to your favorite style of coffee.
-This is far preferable to one that has settings for brew methods you’re never going to use.
+So, to make the best-tasting cup of coffee, look for a manual grinder that’s suited to your favorite style of coffee.
+This is far preferable to one that has a wide range of settings for brew methods you’ll never use.

 Not sure what grind size you need for your preferred coffee maker?
 Check out our handy guide.